ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ```

 Ledger is automatically recognized as the signature mechanism on `Mainnet`, and so the CLI
-asks the user to authorize the ledger to provide extended public key information to it.
+asks the user to authorize the Ledger to provide extended public key information to it.
 The tool
-uses this info to get the ledger addresses.
+uses this info to get the Ledger addresses.

 This activates a `Provide Extended Public Key` window on the Ledger.
 Navigate to the Ledger's
-`Accept` window by using the ledger's right button, and then authorize the request by pressing both
+`Accept` window by using the Ledger's right button, and then authorize the request by pressing both
 left and right buttons.

-After that, the CLI shows the first `Mainnet` ledger address.
+After that, the CLI shows the first `Mainnet` Ledger address.

 ```text
 Ledger address: P-avax1kdzq569g2c9urm9887cmldlsa3w3jhxe0knfy5